VTStanchev18/Project-Resizer_of_images/README.md

 <!-- Who we are -->
 ## Who we are?
-Vasil Stanchev - V - email
+Vasil Stanchev - VTStanchev18@codingburgas.bg - email

 Krasiyana Kamburova - KSKamburova18@codinbgurgas.bg - email